nick-nagaraj/nick-nagaraj.github.io/_posts/2020-04-21-style-transfer.md

 The main idea behind the paper was to learn important feature representations behind both the **content** image and **style** image.
 Across each subsequent convolutional layer, more complex features are learned.
 Thus, the key is to learn enough structural information from the **content** image and enough style information from the **style** image to form the perfect blended result image.
 The paper provides useful information on which layer to get this information from.
 The entire idea can be broken up into two key components.

-* Through empirical evidence, the paper has made it clear that the best results are obtained when we extract information from the 4th convolutional layer for the structural information.
-(Why we don't take the output from the 5th convolutional layer remains to be seen.
-We will compare both to understand their choice.)
+* Since high level structural information is best represented in the final convolutional layers, we will be taking the output of the 5th convolutional layer.

 * As for style information, it is difficult to pinpoint a single layer.
 Style is ambiguous, and requires both simple and complex features to truly be incorporated.
 The authors of the paper have determined that it is best to include information from each convolutional layer.